sharenowTech/erna/docs/storage-adapter.md

   n/a

 - #### `async setSchedule(user, location, datetime)`
+  If there is already an event scheduled at the same time & location, return the event.
-  Add a scheduled event to the defined location.
+  Otherwise add a scheduled event to the defined location.
   Additionally add all arguments as new document to another collection.

   **Input:**